eliashyde/gghat/README.md

 <img src="man/figures/README-hatplot-1.png" width="100%" />

-The backwards parameter, which takes a boolean argument, is unique to gghat.
-It determines the hat geom’s behavior given a negative treatment effect.
-By default, backwards is equal to FALSE, such that the leftmost group is the brim of the hat, representing the baseline.
+The `backwards` parameter, which takes a boolean argument, is unique to `gghat`.
+It determines the behavior of `geom_hat()` given a negative treatment effect.
+By default, `backwards` is equal to FALSE, such that the leftmost group is the brim of the hat, representing the baseline.
 Thus, a negative treatment effect would yield an upside-down hat.
 This is recommended, as it’s easier to intuit the underlying experimental process.
-But if the user prefers, they can instead set backwards equal to TRUE, which makes the group with the minimum value the brim, such that a negative treatment effect would be reflected by a backwards hat.
+But if the user prefers, they can instead set `backwards` equal to TRUE, which makes the group with the minimum value the brim, such that a negative treatment effect would be reflected by a backwards hat.
-In this case, if the user is applying the dodgedifftext or dodgedifferror positions to the respective geoms, they must also explicitly set backwards equal to TRUE within these functions to ensure proper behavior.
-For instance, text will sit below negative treatment effects when backwards is FALSE but above all groups when backwards is TRUE.
-Note that the nudge parameter for dodgedifftext is particular in its ability to handle either case, as it pushes text above the hats upwards and text below the hats downwards.
+In this case, if the user is applying the `dodgedifftext()` or `dodgedifferror()` position functions to the respective geoms, they must also explicitly set `backwards` equal to TRUE within these functions to ensure proper behavior.
+For instance, text will sit below negative treatment effects when `backwards` is FALSE but above all groups when `backwards` is TRUE.
+Note that the `nudge` parameter for `dodgedifftext()` is particular in its ability to handle either case, as it pushes text above the hats upwards and text below the hats downwards.

 ``` r
 my_data <- tibble( # New data wherein treatment B has a NEGATIVE effect